Kelvin-Ben/tic_tac_toe/README.md

 - Navigate to the project directory: ``` cd tic_tac_toe ```
 - Open the ``index.html`` file in your preferred web browser.
 ### How to Play
-- The game starts with Player 1 (X) and Player 2 (O) taking turns to mark an empty space on the board.
+- The game starts with Player 1 (X) and Player 2 (O) taking turns marking an empty space on the board.
 - Each player clicks on an empty space to place their symbol.
 Once placed, the turn switches to the other player.
 - The goal is to get three of your symbols in a row, either horizontally, vertically, or diagonally.
 - If a player achieves a winning combination, the game ends, and the winning player is announced.